 You will notice that there is no cayenne in this recipe, nor green chillies.
 The reason is that I used storebought biryani masala which tends to already have chillies added and can be very, very spicy.
 If you'd like your Quinoa Biryani eye-watering hot, feel free to add some cayenne pepper along with the turmeric.

 Spring is my favorite time to make biryanis because it's still cool enough to stand over a stove, and the garden is already running amuck with leafy, verdant mint-- an absolute must in any biryani.
 Don't forget to pick handfuls to add to this one.

 - 1 cup kala chana (cooked)

 - 3 green cardamom pods

 - 1 large onion , very finely chopped

-- 1 tbsp biryani masala (available online or at any Indian store)
+- 1 tablespoon biryani masala (my recipe linked, but biryani masala is also available online or at any Indian store)